PR & VIDEO CONTENT MANAGER

 An added benefit to implementing the above security features is that email clients will have more trust in your domain.
 Since you cut down on spammers and impersonators, email providers such as Gmail or Yahoo understand that messages coming out of your domain are the real deal, so there’s a smaller chance of sending them to the spam folder.

-How Can Heimdal Help You?
+How Can Heimdal® Help You?

-For example, you may want to consider Heimdal Security’s Heimdal Email Fraud Prevention, the ultimate email protection against financial email fraud, C-level executive impersonation, phishing, insider threat attacks, and complex email malware.
+For example, you may want to consider Heimdal Security’s Heimdal Email Fraud Prevention, the ultimate email protection against financial email fraud, C-level executive impersonation, phishing attacks, insider threat attacks, and complex email malware.
 How does it work?
-By using over 125 vectors of analysis and being fully supported by threat intelligence, it detects phraseology changes, performs IBAN/Account number scanning, identifies modified attachments, malicious links, and Man-in-the-Email attacks.
+By using over 125 vectors of analysis and being fully supported by threat intelligence, it detects phraseology changes, performs IBAN/Account number scanning, and identifies modified attachments, malicious links, and Man-in-the-Email attacks.
 Furthermore, it integrates with O365 and any mail filtering solutions and includes live monitoring and alerting 24/7 by our specialists.

 Heimdal® Email Security